karen portrait circle

 They subsided quite a bit during the lockdown, but have risen again due to more people being out and about, including a return of tourists to the city.

-There has been a significant drop in car break-ins in the first quarter of 2024, so hopefully things are turning around.
+There has been a significant drop in car break-ins in 2024, in every neighborhood except one, compared to 2023, so hopefully things are turning around.

 For more details on where the crime in SF is, and crime maps, including the worst car break-in spots, jump to sections on: